irfanhakim-as/homelab-wiki/topics/pi-hole.md

 2. **(Optional)** Set up the Pi-hole server as a [recursive DNS server](#recursive-dns-server) - skip this step if you are using [DNS-Over-HTTPS](#dns-over-https-doh).

+3. **(Optional)** Create a backup Pi-hole server for redundancy using the same [setup](#setup) process and [synchronise all of your Pi-hole servers](#synchronise-multiple-pi-hole-servers) to ensure consistency.

-3. To use the Pi-hole server as the DNS provider for a specific client or network-wide, follow the steps laid out in the [Pi-hole documentation](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245).
+4. To use the Pi-hole server as the DNS provider for a specific client or network-wide, follow the steps laid out in the [Pi-hole documentation](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245).

 ---